Key Takeaways

 Bluebook reports are a starting point, useful for orientation but limited in how far they can guide improvement.

-The Bluebook app provides baseline score information.
+The Bluebook SAT app guide provides baseline score information.

 What Bluebook Reports Include: